MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-windows.md

 R Client allows you to work with production data locally using the full set of ScaleR functions, but there are some constraints.
 On its own, the data to be processed must fit in local memory, and processing is capped at two threads for RevoScaleR functions.

 To benefit from disk scalability, performance and speed, you can push the compute context using rxSetComputeContext() to a production instance of Microsoft R Server such as [SQL Server R Services](https://msdn.microsoft.com/en-us/library/mt604845.aspx) and R Server for Hadoop.
 [Learn more about its compatibility.](r-client-compatibility.md)

+You can also run your code remotely on R Server using [remoteLogin() or remoteLoginAAD()](/operationalize/remote-execution.md) from the `mrsdeploy` package to offload heavy processing on server or to test your analytics during their development.

 ## System Requirements